Rebbie Jackson: Return to music and Yours Faithfully

-Following a 7-year break, Jackson returned with a cover of Bob Dylan's "Forever Young" for the 1995 film Free Willy 2: The Adventure Home.
+After a seven-year break, Jackson returned with a cover of Bob Dylan's "Forever Young" for the 1995 film Free Willy 2: The Adventure Home.
 She was later signed to her brother Michael's record label MJJ Music and the first album in 10 years, Yours Faithfully, was released on March 31, 1998.
 It featured a remixed version of Jackson's successful "Centipede."
-Initially, the singer had not wanted to feature the track, believing that it was part of the past.
-After thinking about it for a while, Jackson felt that the inclusion of the remix—which features a rap by son Austin—would be a good way to return to the music scene.
+Initially, Jackson had not wanted to feature the track, believing that it was part of the past.
+After thinking about it for a while, she felt that the inclusion of the remix—which features her son Austin rapping—would be a good way to return to the music scene.
 In addition, her two other children, Stacee and Yashi, contributed backing vocals for the album.
-Other tracks from the album included "Fly Away," which was written and produced by brother Michael, who also served as co-executive producer for Yours Faithfully.
+Other tracks from the album included "Fly Away," which was written and produced by Michael, who also served as co-executive producer for Yours Faithfully.
 Fellow producers included Keith Thomas and Eliot Kennedy.
-The album also featured a duet with Men of Vizion's Spanky Williams on the Spinners' "I Don't Want to Lose You," which Jet described as being a "sizzling" rendition.
-Yours Faithfullys title track was released as a single and peaked at number 78 on the R&B chart.
+The album featured a duet with Men of Vizion's Spanky Williams on the Spinners' "I Don't Want to Lose You," which Jet called a "sizzling" rendition.
+Yours Faithfullys title track was released as a single peaking at No. 78 on the R&B chart.
 Vibe magazine's Quohnos Mitchell expressed disappointment in the album, calling its content a "mix of dated R&B grooves dressed up with a few cleverly placed samples."

 Death of Michael Jackson

-Rebbie's brother Michael died on June 25, 2009, after suffering a cardiac arrest.
+Jackson's brother Michael died on June 25, 2009, after suffering a cardiac arrest caused by acute propofol intoxication.
 His memorial service was held 12 days later on July 7, and the finale featured group renditions of the Jackson anthems "We Are the World" and "Heal the World."
-The singalong featured Michael's siblings (including Rebbie) and the late singer's children.
-Following the service—which was held at Los Angeles' Staples Center—Rebbie, along with sisters Janet and La Toya, addressed fans at the nearby L.A.
-Live entertainment complex, stating, "We are extremely grateful for all the support.
+Michael's siblings and his children sang at the memorial.
+After the service—which was held at Los Angeles' Staples Center—Rebbie and her sisters Janet and La Toya, addressed fans at the nearby L.A.
+Live entertainment complex, saying, "We are extremely grateful for all the support.
 We love you all."
-In the weeks following Michael's death, it was speculated by media sources that Rebbie would be the primary caregiver for her late brother's children, Prince, Paris, and Blanket.
-It was stated that even if Michael and Rebbie's mother Katherine were granted custody of the children, Rebbie would care for the siblings on a day-to-day basis at the Jackson family's Encino home.
-Katherine was named their legal guardian in August 2009.
-In early 2011, Rebbie announced she'd begun recording tracks for a new album, her first in 14 years.
-She also performed throughout the U.S. with a setlist containing her best-known songs, some of her brothers' songs, and some Motown classics.
+In the weeks after Michael's death, there was speculation in the media that Rebbie would be the primary caregiver for her late brother's children, Prince, Paris, and Blanket.
+Even if Michael and Rebbie's mother Katherine were granted custody of the children, it was assumed that Rebbie would care for the siblings on a day-to-day basis at the Jackson family's home in Encino, Los Angeles.
+Katherine was named the children's legal guardian in August 2009.
+In early 2011, Jackson announced that she had begun recording tracks for a new album, her first in 14 years.
+She performed throughout the U.S. with a setlist containing her best-known songs, some of her brothers' songs, and some Motown classics.